Last updated on 5 Nov 2024

 A Health Plan serves as a communication tool between enrollees and their GP, to enable:

-1. Enrollees to better understand their overall state of health.
+1. Enrollees to better understand their overall state of health;

-Upon enrolment, GPs should initiate a first discussion with enrollees to develop the Health Plan.
+Upon enrolment, GPs should initiate a discussion with enrollee to develop the Health Plan.
 Details of the Health Plan will flow automatically into the enrollees' HealthHub for GPs who are using Healthier SG-compatible Clinic Management Systems (CMSes).
+Enrollees will also be able to show their Health Plan (via HealthHub) on their phone to other partners, e.g. Active Ageing Centres (AACs), to sync up on their health needs.

-Key points from the digital version of the Health Plan as submitted by the GP will be shared with the Clusters over time, enabling them to support enrollees with more local and relevant activities and support.
-Enrollees will also be able to show their Health Plan via HealthHub on their phone to other partners, e.g. Active Ageing Centres to sync up on their health needs.
+Relevant data from the digital version of the Health Plan as submitted by the GP will be shared with the Clusters over time, enabling them to support enrollees with more local and relevant activities and support.

 Health Planning includes (but is not limited to) recommended health screenings, vaccinations, and advice on making healthier lifestyle changes, as well as any actions related to management of their chronic conditions.